wangshaonan/wangshaonan.github.io/_pages/cv.md

 Work experience
 ======
-2018.07-Now, Assistant researcher at the Institute of Automation, Chinese Academy of Sciences
+2018.07-2020.11, Assistant researcher at the Institute of Automation, Chinese Academy of Sciences 2020.11-Now, Associate Professor at the Institute of Automation, Chinese Academy of Sciences